Opening in early 2016

 New Belgium Brewing picked Beer City USA Asheville in April 2012 as the new location for a second brewery.
-The brewery and packaging facility will be completed in late 2015.
+The brewery and packaging facility will be completed in late 2015 and it will open for tours and tastings in early 2016.
 The brewery in the heart of the River Arts District, just across the French Broad River from downtown, will feature a 200-barrel brewing system, a tasting room, public tours and perhaps even a rooftop beer garden.
 Sierra Nevada opened a brewery about 10 miles south in late 2014.

 The major project transforms the former Western North Carolina Livestock Market on Craven Street, located just 1/2 mile from downtown Asheville.
 It will join the many artists, studios, galleries and restaurant in the revitalized commerical warehouse district.
 The facility will pursue LEED certification by the U.S. Green Building Council with its environmentally conscious construction.
 The site will include a greenway along the river.